PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 export { default as options } from './options';
 ```

 Notable points: `h`, which is Preact's JSX factory, is actually named `createElement`.
 Just like `React.createElement`.
-But is exported as `h` because it allows you to write raw Preact(Without JSX) 👇
+But is exported as `h` because it allows you to write raw Preact(Without JSX), also because it was initially inspired from [HyperScript](https://github.com/hyperhype/hyperscript) 👇

 ```js
 h('div', { class: 'haha' }, h('span', { key: 34 }, h('h1', {}, h('span', {}, 'Whoa'))));